 Taylor almost always falls asleep in her carseat during our errand-ing.
 If we haven’t run an errand I’ll do our quick nap routine of sound machine/swaddle/bounce/put down in crib or swing and she’ll take her nap at home.
 This is when I’ll usually sneak in a quick workout in the house or outside in our garage gym [watching the monitor, of course!].

 5:00PM – EAT, PLAY

 Time to eat and have her diaper changed again!
 She tends to cluster feed/tank up between 5:00 and 7:00, and sometimes even grabs a cat-nap, so I just follow her cues and feed/put her down for sleep on demand between now and her bedtime.
 AJ is typically done with work by now, so Taylor gets to spend special time with daddy [lucky baby!].
 If I didn’t workout earlier, and it’s a day I’ve planned to, I’ll get that in while they have their time together.
-Oh, and if it’s a bath day, this would also be the time we give her one.
+Oh, and if it’s a bath day (read about our bath time routine/essentials in this post), this would also be the time we give her one.
 I tried giving her a bath as part of her nighttime routine a couple times, but she gets so pumped up in there it didn’t seem like a very good “wind down” activity for her.

 7:00PM – SLEEP

 You can read about Taylor’s bedtime routine in this post.
 Establishing a night time routine early on is so important to a good night’s sleep for you and your little one.

 I know that our current routines and rhythms will change once my maternity leave ends at the end of July, so I’m soaking up our sweet days together – the ones when we do a whole lot, and especially the ones where we do a whole lot of nothing but be together.